Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 which takes priority over `Cache-Control`.
 The `Cache-Control` header itself takes priority over `Expires`.

+> [!NOTE]
-> Note: if you ever want to debug Fastly and your custom VCL then it's
+> if you ever want to debug Fastly and your custom VCL then it's
 > recommended you create a 'reduced test case' using their [Fastly
 > Fiddle](https://fiddle.fastlydemo.net/) tool.
 Be aware this tool shares code
 > publicly so don't put secret codes or logic into it!
 Don't forget to add